h4nzdev/WellBot/README.md

-# WellBot+

-A comprehensive healthcare management platform for clinics and patients.
-It allows clinics to manage doctors, patients, and appointments.
-Patients can view their medical records, book appointments, and interact with an AI chatbot for preliminary assistance.
+# MedConnect: Patient-Clinic Management System

+MedConnect is a comprehensive web application designed to streamline the interaction between patients and clinics.
+It provides a seamless platform for managing appointments, medical records, and communication, enhancing the overall healthcare experience.

 ## Features

-### For Clinics
+### For Patients:
-- Dashboard with analytics.
-- Manage doctors and patients.
-- View and manage appointments.
+- **Appointment Management:** Schedule, track, and manage appointments with clinics.
-- Access patient medical records.
+- **Medical Records:** Access and manage your medical history and records in one place.

-### For Patients
-- Dashboard with overview.
+- **Secure Communication:** Communicate securely with healthcare providers.
-- Book and view appointments.
+- **Reminders:** Set and receive reminders for appointments and medications.

+### For Clinics:
+- **Appointment Scheduling:** Manage and organize patient appointments efficiently.
-- Access personal medical records.
+- **Patient Management:** Maintain and access patient information and medical records.
-- Get reminders.
-- AI Chat for assistance.
-- User profile page.
+- **Doctor Management:** Add and manage doctor profiles and schedules.
+- **Secure Messaging:** Communicate with patients through a secure messaging system.

-## Technologies Used
+## Tech Stack

 ### Frontend
 - React